AGRINFO AGRINFO logo

 Summary

-The European Commission has informed the World Trade Organization Technical Barriers to Trade (WTO TBT) Committee that it is updating the marketing standards for poultrymeat (G/TBT/N/EU/974; G/TBT/N/EU/975).
-The new rules apply a risk-based approach to controls of water content in poultry, and introduce new definitions and flexibility in labelling to encourage innovations that support the EU’s sustainability goals.
+The European Union (EU) has revised the marketing standards for poultrymeat.
+The new rules apply a risk-based approach to controls of the water content in poultry, and introduce new definitions and flexibility for labelling to encourage innovations that support the EU’s sustainability goals.

-Draft Commission delegated Regulation supplementing Regulation (EU) No 1308/2013 of the European Parliament and of the Council as regards marketing standards for poultrymeat, and repealing Commission Regulation (EC) No 543/2008; Annexes
+Commission Delegated Regulation (EU) 2026/343 of 6 October 2025 supplementing Regulation (EU) No 1308/2013 of the European Parliament and of the Council as regards marketing standards for poultrymeat, and repealing Commission Regulation (EC) No 543/2008

-Draft Commission implementing Regulation laying down rules for the application of Regulation (EU) No 1308/2013 of the European Parliament and of the Council as regards marketing standards for poultrymeat; Annex
+Commission Implementing Regulation (EU) 2026/344 of 6 October 2025 laying down rules for the application of Regulation (EU) No 1308/2013 of the European Parliament and of the Council as regards marketing standards for poultrymeat

 Update

-The European Commission has informed the World Trade Organization Technical Barriers to Trade (WTO TBT) Committee that it is updating the marketing standards for poultrymeat (G/TBT/N/EU/974; G/TBT/N/EU/975).
-The new rules apply a risk-based approach to controls of water content in poultry, and introduce new definitions and flexibility in labelling to encourage innovations that support the EU’s sustainability goals.
+The European Union (EU) has revised the marketing standards for poultrymeat.
+The new rules apply a risk-based approach to controls of the water content in poultry, and introduce new definitions and flexibility for labelling to encourage innovations that support the EU’s sustainability goals.

 Impacted Products